 The Planning Checklist below may assist firms to achieve these outcomes.

-Even though law firm pro bono in Australia has become much more sophisticated over the past decade, the recommendations for a large law firm’s pro bono program that were made by Roger West at the very first National Pro Bono Conference in 2000 still hold true.
+Even though pro bono in Australia has become much more sophisticated in subsequent years, the recommendations for a large law firm’s pro bono program that were made by Roger West at the very first National Pro Bono Conference in 2000 still hold true.
 West suggests that a pro bono program will have the best chance of success if it:

 - has the clear support of the firm’s leaders;